 - The list of all shared spaces has been created in Planon.

-- Initial room inventory data has been extracted from Celcat and the existing ICLIS system and is being uploaded into Planon.
+- Initial room inventory data was extracted from Celcat and the existing ICLIS system and is being uploaded into Planon.

-- Staff in each department who will maintain the room inventory data are in the process of being identified.
-View the list
+- Staff in each department who maintain the room inventory data have been trained and the data updated.

 Phases 3 and 4